 Neurodegeneration / Alzheimer’s disease: University of Pittsburgh

-University of Pittsburgh School of Public Health is one of the nation’s leading schools of public health, highly ranked among the schools of public health in the USA, with contributions that have influenced public health practice and medical care across the world.
+University of Pittsburgh Graduate School of Public Health is one of the nation’s leading schools of public health, ranking third among schools of public health in terms of NIH funding with contributions that have influenced public health practice and medical care across the world.
 Central to its mission is to foster a multidisciplinary research approach to understand and solve health problems.

 The candidates should have creative thinking, excellent communication skills and ability to work collaboratively.
 Applications should include curriculum vitae and names/contact information of three professional references.
-For more information/application please contact Radosveta Koldamova or Iliya Lefterov:
+For more information/application please contact Radosveta Koldamova or Iliya Lefterov at e-mail:

 The Environmental and Occupational Health (EOH) Department at the University of Pittsburgh has a sound reputation as a leader in training students to Identify agents that affect health, Study the long-term effects of environmental and occupational health risks, and Determine the molecular mechanisms of toxic agents that contribute to the development of certain illnesses and diseases.